lawalsegun2025/laptop_price_predictor/README.md

 ## Overview

-This project involved building a model capable of predicting the price range of a laptop based on the laptop's software and hardware specification. <br/><br/>
+This project involved building a model capable of predicting the price range of a laptop based on the laptop's software and hardware specification.
+Here is the link for the [dataset](https://github.com/lawalsegun2025/laptop_price_predictor/blob/main/laptop_data.csv) <br/><br/>
 <img src="img/laptops_images.jpg">

 ## Motivation